tchapgouv/tchap-desktop/README.md

 - Go back to your tauri app and run

 ```
-cargo tauri dev
+cargo tauri dev --config src-tauri/tauri.conf.dev.json
 ```

-- It will automatically use your frontend configured on the url in the `tauri.conf.json` file.
+- It will automatically use your frontend configured on the url in the `tauri.conf.json` file if no `--config` as been specified.
 So modify the `build: devUrl` to match your dev frontend

+- The deeplink scheme register will depends on the env used (tchap-dev, tchap-preprod, tchap-prod), it should match with the frontend.

 ## Dev using a specific web archive version